OrMilis18/Exchanges/README.md

 # Exchanges App
-Exchanges is a responsive website where people can exchange with other people items they don't need and receive in return another product that they want or need.
+Exchanges is a responsive website where people can exchange with other people items they don't need, and receive in return another product that they want or need.

-People will be able to post an item and describe it and tell about his status and his worth and others will be able to offer them anything that they would like.
+People will be able to post an item, describe it, to tell about his status and his worth, and others will be able to offer them anything that they would like.

 * client side- React.js